LISTEN TO MY LATEST PODCAST EPISODE

 Why is a Technical Sketch Important in the Apparel Industry?

 • Save time and money: Detailed technical drawings save both time and money by reducing errors during production.
-Manufacturers can simply follow the sketch to ensure the garment or accessory matches the designer’s vision – cutting down on repetitive and costly revisions.
+Manufacturers can follow the sketch to ensure the garment or accessory matches the designer’s vision – cutting down on repetitive and costly revisions.

 • Legal protection: In some cases, technical sketches can provide legal protection for original designs and intellectual property rights.
 Behind every iconic fashion brand’s signature style lies a patent, and tucked within that patent, you’ll surely find detailed technical drawings depicting the design in detail.